SEO for Bloggers & Entrepreneurs: The Ultimate Beginner’s Guide

 You can actually be penalized for having a slow site, which means that your posts won’t rank as highly as they could.

-To check how quickly your site loads, use Gtmetrix, Pingdom, or Google Pagespeed Insights.
+To check how quickly your site loads, use Speedtest, Gtmetrix, or Pingdom.
 Aim for under 3 seconds.

 If your site runs slow, what should you do?

-Site speed can get pretty techie but one thing you can do is to make sure your images are optimized and compressed.
-I use TinyPNG to reduce the file size of all my images and I highly recommend trying it out.
+Site speed can get a bit techie but a good place to start is to make sure your images are optimized and compressed.
+We use TinyPNG to reduce the file size of our images and highly recommend trying it out.

 It’s super easy to use.
 Just upload your image and download the compressed version of it.
 Sometimes it will compress your images by a lot and other times just a little.
-Every little bit counts. 🙂
+Every little bit counts. 🙂SEO for Bloggers tipYou can also install an image compression plugin for WordPress.

 6) Social media

-I’ve found social media to be a huge traffic source.
-So not to stress you out, but if you don’t have a social media following you may want to start.
-You’ll get more traffic from both Google and social media.
+YouTube, Pinterest and TikTok are have become robust search platforms, so you don’t have a social media following you may want to start.
+You’ll get more traffic from both Google, ChatGPT and social media.
 And you’ll likely get indirect traffic as more people link to your content on social media.
-It’s a win-win, in my book.
+It’s a win-win.

 Great post!
 I make an effort to follow the latest trends on the internet.
 New updates and tools come out every day.
 I’m not a professional, but I know that SEO drives web pages to stronger positions on search engines.
 My sister started a gardening business for indoor plant designs and I mentioned the possibility of building her website with SEO.
 Her pool of clients has expanded considerably and her website position on Google has brought a lot of attention to the business.